So you’re on your Mexico vacation, kicking back at your resort with its infinity pool.

 Riding a horse on a stunning beach is often a dream for many.

 You have some great options for lunch in Los Barriles.

-On one day trip from Cabo to Los Barriles, we sipped mango margaritas and chowed down on big fresh grilled shrimps at one of these beachfront restaurants.
+On one day trip from Cabo to Los Barriles, we sipped mango margaritas and chowed down on big fresh grilled shrimps at a beachfront restaurant.
 (But LOL, we can’t remember which one!)

 Then there’s Taqueria El Viejo – a busy local place in town under a thatch roof, known for their seriously tasty tacos.

 See location of Los Barriles.